02Jensenl/ConditionalStatementsMeters/README.md

-Ask the user to input a number for meter conversion.
+Ask the user to input a number (in meters) to convert.

 The user types the appropriate conversion unit they would like